 To turn finished goods into its components, make the components a percentage of the whole product or use a PO Receipt with a negative quantity to remove the finished good and positive quantity for the components to add into inventory.

 To turn a whole product into the components that make up the product, there are a few options, but it will probably require some change to your company process.
-If you think you might need help implementing these changes, see our list of consultants who can provide some one-on-one help by filtering on Implementation & Training on this page.

 The options below explain this process using Fish.
 This process can be applied to various other products that might relate to your company.
 More detail and step-by-step directions are found here.
 If you have further questions please contact Support.

 Option 1: Make the components assemblies listing a percentage of the whole fish.
 Add transaction for each component being "built" to remove the full fish from stock by posting the whole session.

 Let's say there are 2 fillets, a tail, and a head that come out of a whole fish.
 The Fillet would be the assembly with .25 as the component qty since you build a qty of 2 and that's about half the fish.
 The head and tail would have a build qty of 1 with .25 each of the fish.
 When you post this, it removes the whole fish and adds the 4 things to stock.
 You maybe even want to add a waste product to this.
 If so, that would be a percentage of the whole fish.
 There are options here to how you disassemble the fish, but that's the gist of it.